Skip to main content

 4

-EFF (Effectuations)
+EFF_D (Effectuations)

 Plan carries out an approved determination.
 Did the prescription actually get filled or the reimbursement actually get paid?

-GRV (Grievances)
+GRV_D (Grievances)

 Member files a complaint about pharmacy access, customer service, or other Part D experience issues.
 Distinct from the CD/appeal process.